 - using ibuprofen or acetaminophen in pediatrician-recommended dosages

 A doctor can offer treatment if it is needed.
 Toddlers who may be at risk of serious complications can take flu antiviral medication.
-However, this treatment is most effective if the child receives it within 48 hours of symptoms appearing.
+However, this treatment is most effective if the child receives it within

 It is common for children under 5 years of age to need medical care.
 If someone is concerned about a child’s symptoms, they should consider taking them to see a doctor.
 Studies indicate 10–15% of children in the U.S. seek medical treatment each year because of the flu.

-Seek medical attention without delay if any of the following symptoms develop:
+Seek medical attention without delay if any of the following

 - breathing difficulties